Southwestern University

 DRAFT

 Writing can help create connection and community.
 We are different people with different positions, standpoints, perspectives, and experiences.
 But writing can help us understand each other better.
 Writing can help us communicate our own complex experiences and create connections with other people.
 Writing – and the connections we form through writing – can create community, at Southwestern and beyond.
 Communities often form around writing and self-expression.
-The DRAFT program is a first step on your path toward finding and creating that community at Southwestern.
+The DRAFT program is the first step on your path toward finding and creating that community at Southwestern.

 What is DRAFT?